Sara Winter: Feminist activism

 According to statements given through interviews, Winter said that she joined the feminist movements because she wanted in some way to exterminate all types of violence against women.
 At nineteen, to integrate and found a cell of the anti-sex group Femen in Brazil, she traveled to the city of Kyiv to receive training and meet one of the group's leaders, Inna Shevchenko.

-She founded the Brazilian branch of the Fenen under the pseudonym Sara Winter and at the same time became a member of the pro-bisexuality movement "Bastardxs".
-Upon returning to the country in 2012, the activist described her ideology as follows:

-"Our ideology is sextremism, a form of opposition to male chauvinism.
+She founded the Brazilian branch of Femen under the pseudonym Sara Winter and at the same time became a member of the pro-bisexuality movement "BastardXs".
+Upon returning to the country in 2012, the activist described her ideology as follows:"Our ideology is sextremism, a form of opposition to male chauvinism.
 And nudity has been used by patriarchal society ever since, naked women or not selling all kinds of products.
 Since we are women, instead of selling products, we sell social ideas.
-Since everyone likes to look at a woman's body, we use our body to send a message written on the chest, a protest."

-The group suffered a turnaround with the closing of its Brazilian subsidiary less than a year after its inauguration.
+Since everyone likes to look at a woman's body, we use our body to send a message written on the chest, a protest."The group suffered a turnaround with the closing of its Brazilian subsidiary less than a year after its inauguration.
 In an official statement, the headquarters removed the Winter's right to use the name Femen.
 In May 2013, Ukrainian Alexandra Shevchenko, one of the founders of Femen, said that Sara "is no longer part of our group, we had a lot of problems with her.
 She is not ready to be a leader".